ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/wisgateos2-extensions/wisgateos-2-20x21x.md

 #### Size and Format Requirements

-The uploaded logo image must be in `.svg` format and cannot exceed 300 kb.
+The uploaded logo image must be in `.svg` format and cannot exceed 300&nbsp;kb.
 You can preview the **Web UI** page before finally switching RAKWireless' logo with your brand logo.

 #### Install the Custom Logo Extension